djres88/learning/js-recap.md

 ##5.
 Math
 Works the same way as regular math, with order of operations and all.
 The relevant symbols are +,-,* and /.

 One more symbol -- %, or modulo -- returns the remainder of dividing a numerator by a denominator.
-For example, console.log()
+For example, console.log(10 % 3) prints the number 1 to the screen.

+#6.
+Substrings